 Of the 34 studies included, 15 studies had respiratory mortality as their outcome, 18 studies had RHA as their outcome, and one study had both respiratory mortality and RHA as their outcome.
 O3 was an exposure variable for 22 studies, 25 studies had PM10 as an exposure variable, and 20 studies had NO2 as an exposure variable.

 Time series studies accounted for 25 studies, eight studies were case-crossover studies, and one study was a cohort study with a cross-sectional design component.
-Statistical methods varied; 14 studies used generalised additive models (GAM), eight studies used conditional logistic regression models, five studies used Poisson regression models, three studies used autoregressive log-linear models, cox proportional hazards models, distributed lag models, generalised estimating equations, and generalised linear models, were used in the remaining four studies
+Statistical methods varied; 14 studies used generalised additive models (GAM), eight studies used conditional logistic regression models, five studies used Poisson regression models, three studies used autoregressive log-linear models; cox proportional hazards models, distributed lag models, generalised estimating equations, and generalised linear models, were used in the remaining four studies.

 Publication of studies ranged from 1996-2019.
-Five studies published in the 1990s, 12 studies published in the 2000s, and 17 studies published in the 2010s.
-In terms of study location, 14 studies from China, five studies from the United Kingdom (UK), four studies from the United States of America, five studies from Taiwan, three studies from Australia, one study from Japan, Latin America ( e.g. Brazil, Mexico, and Chile), the Netherlands, and South Korea, respectively.
+Five studies were published in the 1990s, 12 studies were published in the 2000s, and 17 studies were published in the 2010s.
+In terms of study location, 14 studies came from China, five studies from the United Kingdom (UK), four studies from the United States of America, five studies from Taiwan, three studies from Australia, and one study from Japan, Latin America ( e.g. Brazil, Mexico, and Chile), the Netherlands, and South Korea, respectively.
 A summary of these characteristics can be found in Appendix E.

 We performed a meta-analysis for the effect of PM10 when modified by low and high temperature on respiratory mortality.
 The study by Meng, et al. 21 presented separate results for eight cities in China, therefore, each city result was included.
-We found an increased odds of respiratory mortality when PM10 is modified by low temperature [OR: 1.006 (95%CI: 1.000 to 1.011) per 10µg/m3 increase in PM10] (Figure 1a).
+We found an increased odds of respiratory mortality when PM10 was modified by low temperature [OR: 1.006 (95%CI: 1.000 to 1.011) per 10µg/m3 increase in PM10] (Figure 1a).
 Heterogeneity in this analysis was high with an I2 (95% CI) of 72.0% (49.8% to 84.3%).
-There is a statistically significant increased odds of respiratory mortality when PM10 is modified by high temperature [OR: 1.019 (95%CI: 1.010 to 1.028) per 10µg/m3 increase in PM10] (Figure 1b).
+There was a statistically significant increased odds of respiratory mortality when PM10 was modified by high temperature [OR: 1.019 (95%CI: 1.010 to 1.028) per 10µg/m3 increase in PM10] (Figure 1b).
 Heterogeneity was high with an I2 (95% CI) of 82.3% (70.4% to 89.5%).

 In the low temperature analysis, none of the studies were classified as outliers.
 In the high temperature analysis we found that the results for Wuhan, from the study by Meng, et al. 21, and the study by Cheng and Kan 22 were outliers; after exclusion, there was minimal change in the OR with the association showing significance (Figure 1b, Appendix G).
 In the sensitivity analysis there was no significant change in the effect of PM10 when modified by both high and low temperatures on respiratory mortality compared to the main analysis (results not shown).